docent-net/renemoser.net/source/_posts/2014-03-27-using-vagrant-for-ansible-roles.md

 ### Vagrantfile: Box

-I defined the box to be a Ubuntu precise, which will be automatically download if it is not available locally.
+I defined the box to be a Ubuntu precise, which will be automatically downloaded if it is not already locally available.

 ~~~
 config.vm.box = "precise32"